Skip to main content

 Manual server provisioning repeated 50 times weekly

-• Work tied to running production service that is manual, repetitive, automatable, tactical (no enduring value), and scales linearly with service growth
+Work tied to running a production service that is manual, repetitive, automatable, tactical, has no enduring value, and scales linearly with service growth

 Manual Work

-Clicking through web UI to restart services vs. automated scripts
+Clicking through a web UI to restart services vs. automated scripts

-• cannot be delegated to machine without intervention
+• cannot be delegated to a machine without modification

 Repetitive Work